-Overall materiality Group: £1.0m (2020: £0.5m) Parent Company: £0.7m (2020: £0.3m) How we determined it 0.5% of Net assets (2020: 0.5% of net assets but capped at component materiality levels) Rationale for benchmark applied We consider net assets to be the main the focus for the users of the financial statements given net assets being an approximation of regulatory capital resources and the importance of regulatory capital to the Parent Company's solvency.
+Group financial statements Parent company financial statements Overall materiality £1.0m (2020: £0.5m) £0.7m (2020: £0.3m) How we determined it 0.5% of Net assets (2020: 0.5% of net assets but capped at component materiality levels) Rationale for benchmark applied We consider net assets to be the main the focus for the users of the financial statements given net assets being an approximation of regulatory capital resources and the importance of regulatory capital to the Parent Company's solvency.
 Also, the principal activity of the Group and Parent Company is the investment of Capital.
-Performance materiality Performance materiality is set to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements in the financial statements exceeds materiality for the financial statements as a whole.
-We set performance materiality at $\pounds 0.7m$ (2020: $\pounds 0.3m$ ) for the Group and $\pounds 0.5m$ (2020: $\pounds 0.2m$ ) for the Parent Company, which represents 70% of overall materiality.

-ant counting e nature ite onger Performance materiality continued We considered several factors in determining performance materiality, including:The level and nature of uncorrected and corrected misstatements in the prior year; • The robustness of the control environment; ation for • Business acquisitions in the current year; and ations, e nature, lividual • The level of integration of new business segments. ally our or the Reporting threshold We agreed with the directors that we would report to them misstatements identified during our audit above £30,000 (2020: £16,000) for the Group and £6,000 (2020: £8,000)
+Performance materiality Performance materiality is set to reduce to an appropriately low level theprobability that the aggregate of uncorrected and undetected misstatements in the financial statements exceeds materiality for the financial statements as a whole.
+We set performance materiality at £0.7m (2020: £0.3m) for the Group and £0.5m (2020: £0.2m) for the Parent Company, which represents 70% of overall materiality.
+We considered several factors in determining performance materiality, including: • The level and nature of uncorrected and corrected misstatements in the prior year; • The robustness of the control environment; • Business acquisitions in the current year; and • The level of integration of new business segments.
+Reporting threshold We agreed with the directors that we would report to them misstatements ident audit above £30,000 (2020: £16,000) for the Group and £6,000 (2020: £8,000 Company as well as misstatements below that amount that, in our view, warr for qualitative reasons.